sinergitanpabatas15/Dataquiz/log.md

 ## Day 96: 16 Feb 2019

 **Today's Progress**: Fix all typescript in pinterest clone project to match with strict settings.
 Also added query and mutation to create user and post.
 Learnt a lot about typescript and its type settings!

+## Day 97: 17 Feb 2019

+**Today's Progress**: Upgrade all package versions of pinterest clone to latest version and added google/facebook oauth login.
+Finally added post and home component on client side, with router and apollo client.

+**Thoughts:**: This is my first time to create oauth with facebook, with Angular and apollo graphql client.
+Used lots of time to upgrade all packages today and fix typescript issues!

+Trying to find how to share styles between component in Angular too.